Skip to Content

 2. Add the flour, cocoa powder, sugar and baking powder to a small bowl and mix well.

-5. Fold in your chocolate chips.
+5. Fold in the dairy-free chocolate chips.

 6. Bake in the oven for 20 minutes.
 If using the microwave, fill your mug up no more than halfway and bake for 45-60 seconds.*